Hanmb17/CI_MS1_CATTERY/README.md

 ### Kitty Den Timeline
 - The timeline lets the user discover more about Kitty Den and how the business started.
-- Each timeline point content is displayed in separate cards to make them easily distinguishable.
+- Each timeline's point content is displayed in separate cards to make them easily distinguishable.
 - Each card has a title, a tagline and easy-to-read text to help the user follow Kitty Den's story easily.
 - Every card contains an image that relates to the title and text, providing a visual narrative for the user.
 - User stories covered: 12, 6.